 General

-The coordinated time division multiple access (Co-TDMA)(#111) procedure enables an AP to share a time portion of an obtained TXOPwith , another AP that belongs to a set of APs (the set is TBD and can consist of one AP) to transmit one or more PPDUs.A UHR AP may initiate a Co-TDMA procedure with another UHR AP only if the primary 20 MHz channel for both APs’ BSS is the same.(M363)
+The coordinated time division multiple access (Co-TDMA)(#111) procedure enables an AP to (#3170) allocate a portion of an obtained TXOP(#1430, #1700, #3322) sequentially to one or more non-colocated APs. (#1700)An AP that receives a time allocation from another AP as part of the Co-TDMA procedure (#217)exchanges one or more PPDUs during the allocated time.

+(#3874)An AP shall not initiate a Co-TDMA procedure with another AP if any of the following conditions are true:

+No MAPC agreement on Co-TDMA exists between the APs.

+The primary 20 MHz channels of the two APs’ BSS differ.(M363)

+Both APs are part of the same colocated AP set.

+NOTE—An AP can establish a MAPC agreement for Co-TDMA with another AP by following the procedures defined in 37.8.1.3 or via other means out of the scope of the standard.

-Figure 37-3 (Example of a co-TDMA(#623) procedure between three APs (#3328)) shows an example of a Co-TDMA(#622) procedure that includes a polling phase, a TXOP allocation phase, and a TXOP return phase.
+Figure 37-3 (An Example of a Co-TDMA(#623) procedure between three APs (#3328)) shows an example of a Co-TDMA(#622) procedure that includes a polling phase, a TXOP allocation phase, and a TXOP return phase.

-37.3—Example of a Co-TDMA(#623) procedure between three APs (#3328)
+37.3—An Example of the Co-TDMA(#623) procedure between three APs (#3328)

 Polling phase

-A Co-TDMA sharing AP shall announce(M268) its intention of sharing a time portion of an obtained TXOP with another AP in an ICF sent at the beginning of the TXOP.
-The ICF polls one or more APs to solicit a response to determine the intent of the polled AP(s) if receiving a time allocation from the Co-TDMA sharing AP within the TXOP.
+A Co-TDMA sharing AP shall announce(M268) its intention of (#3170)allocating a portion of an obtained TXOP to another AP in an ICF sent at the beginning of the TXOP.
+The ICF polls one or more APs (#94)that have established MAPC agreements for Co-TDMA with the Co-TDMA sharing AP, in accordance with the procedure defined in 37.8.1.3 (MAPC agreement negotiation procedure), to solicit a response and determine the intent of the polled AP(s) (#1702)of receiving a time allocation from the Co-TDMA sharing AP within the TXOP.

-A Co-TDMA sharing AP may solicit, from another APa poll response sent in a TB PPDU only if the other AP has indicated support for responding in a TB PPDU.
+A Co-TDMA sharing AP may solicit a poll response in a TB PPDU from another AP (#94)with which it has a MAPC agreement for Co-TDMA, only if the AP to be polled has indicated support for (#1049)transmitting a poll response in a TB PPDU (#3877)by setting the AP TB PPDU Response Supported field in the MAPC element to 1.

+The ICF that polls the(#3879) AP(s) as part of the Co-TDMA procedure (#3878) and solicits a response from a polled AP in a TB PPDU is called a Co-TDMA TB ICF.

-The ICF that polls the(#3879) AP(s) (#3878)shall be a BSRP Trigger frame.(M269)
+The Co-TDMA TB ICF shall be a BSRP Trigger frame.(M269)

+(#3336)The ICF, as part of the Co-TDMA procedure, that solicits a response from a polled AP in a non-HT PPDU or a non-HT duplicate PPDU is called a Co-TDMA NTB ICF.

+The Co-TDMA NTB ICF shall be a BSRP NTB Trigger frame (see 9.3.1.22.12 (BSRP Trigger frame format)), which has the GI And HE/UHR-LTF Type field set to 3.

-The Co-TDMA sharing AP identifies each AP to be polled by setting, in the BSRP(M269) Trigger frame, the AID12 subfield of the polled AP’s a User Info field to the polled AP’s AP ID as assigned by the Co-TDMA sharing AP(#3599).
+The Co-TDMA sharing AP identifies a polled AP in the Co-TDMA TB ICF by setting the AID12 field of a User Info field to the polled AP’s AP ID, as assigned by the Co-TDMA sharing AP(#3599).